What Is Foam Rolling and How Does It Work?

 One study examined the effectiveness of rolling the calf muscles prior to stretching to improve ankle mobility (Read why ankle mobility is important for golfers).
 The results showed a 9.1% increase in ankle range of motion by combining foam rolling and stretching, compared to just a 6.2% increase with stretching alone.

 In a stretching routine, foam rolling should be performed right before stretching.
 You’ll want to spend at least 30 seconds foam rolling the muscle you’ll be stretching.
-See the videos below to learn foam rolling techniques to help improve your rotation in the golf swing:
+To get the most out of each session, pair your foam rolling with stretching exercises to complement foam rolling and maximize your flexibility gains.

 If you have any questions about foam rolling, you can contact me directly at [email protected], or leave a comment in the section below!